sindresorhus/semver-regex/readme.md

 ## Important

-If you run the regex against untrusted user input, it's recommended to truncate the string to a sensible length (for example, 100).
+If you run the regex against untrusted user input, it's recommended to truncate the string to a sensible length (for example, 50).
 And if you use this in a server context, you should also [give it a timeout](https://github.com/sindresorhus/super-regex).

+**I do not consider ReDoS a valid vulnerability for this package.
+It's simply not possible to make it fully ReDoS safe.
+It's up to the user to set a timeout for the regex if they accept untrusted user input.** However, I'm happy to accept pull requests to improve the regex.

 ## Related